I think this is so cute, I had to share.

 For my DIY mini golf I asked the boys at Home Depot to cut a 4′ x 8′ piece of 3/4″ plywood into two 2-foot pieces.

-I also picked up enough astro turf while I was there to cover both boards.
+I also used a garden turf calculator and picked up enough astro turf while I was there to cover both boards.

 This is a FANTASTIC project to use up scrap 2×4 wood; I used 5 lengths cut (or pieced together) to 24″ and spread them out evenly across the bottom of my plywood.
 Attach with 2″ deck screws.